Mitigating emissions from the transport sector in Costa Rica.

 The project is implemented by GIZ and funded by the International Climate Initiative (IKI) of the German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).

 In Costa Rica, the official partner is the Ministry of Environment and Energy (MINAE).
-Furthermore, the project will be implemented in coordination with other partners such as the Ministry of Public Works and Transportation (MOPT) and local governments.
+Furthermore, the project is implemented in coordination with other partners such as the Ministry of Public Works and Transportation (MOPT) and local governments.